tympollack/n-cube/README.md

 [![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")](https://www.jetbrains.com/idea/)
 ___
 ### Version History
+* 3.4.11
+ * All SQL queries now include the originating method name in a SQL comment before the query text.
+Helpful for performance monitoring.
+ * NCubeJdbcPersisterAdaptor moved to Groovy and updated to use lambda function.
+This removed all the boiler plate code and makes the Adaptor code much smaller.
+ * Binding class updated to provide public API access to ALL of its fields including depth and value.
+ * Added another test for merging columns.
+Many more tests to come.
 * 3.4.10
  * Increased robustness of colum merge.
 Rule axes use rule name for locating rules and fall back to ID.
  * Uniqueness of rule names enforced - per axis.